makrai/notes/wu2404-ReFT-repr-finetun.md

 * To evaluate our ReFTs against existing PEFTs, we conduct experiments across
 * four diverse NLP benchmarks covering more than 20 datasets (details: App C)
-* both masked and autoregressive LMs at different
+* both masked and autoregressive LMs
-* scales, ranging from RoBERTa-base [Liu+ 2019] with 125M to LLaMA models [Touvron+ 2023a,b] with 13B parameters
+  * scale ranging from RoBERTa-base [Liu+ 2019] with 125M
+    to LLaMA models [Touvron+ 2023a,b] with 13B parameters
 * against existing PEFTs such as
   * prefix-tuning [Li and Liang, 2021],
   * adapter-tuning with both Series Adapters and Parallel Adapters,
     * BitFit [Ben Zaken+ 2022]
       Elad Ben Zaken, Yoav Goldberg, and Shauli Ravfogel
-      BitFit: Simple parameter-efficient finetuning for transformer-based
-      masked language-models
-      ACL 2022 (Volume 2: Short Papers), pages 1–9, Dublin, Ireland, May 2022
+      BitFit: Simple parameter-efficient finetuning for transformer-based MLMs ACL 2022 (Volume 2: Short Papers), pages 1–9, Dublin, Ireland, May 2022
     * RED [Wu+ 2024a]
       Muling Wu, Wenhao Liu, Xiaohua Wang, Tianlong Li, Changze Lv,